kelisgates/TextAdventureGame/README.md

 To "DROP" an item, click the image of the item.

 Notes:
-- Must have JavaFX installed.
+- Jar files for JavaFX are now included in the repository.

 Eclipse - Run COnfigurations -> VM arguments:
 --module-path "${eclipse_home}/javafx-sdk/lib"